sanderdam/sanderdam/README.md

 # 👋 Hi there

 My name is Sander Dam.
 I'm a Senior Software Developer living in the area of Rotterdam in the Netherlands.
-I'm currently 36 years old, married and two daughters.
+I'm 36 years old, married and two daughters.

 # 💼 Work
 Currently working at W3S Digital in Rotterdam NL.
-I'm a Senior Software Engineering working on several projects.
+I'm a Senior Software Engineering working on projects.
 I'm experienced in C# development and working with Azure.

 # 🌱 Currently learning